-Boy Scouts can work on merit badges as soon as he joins a troop, but no merit badges are required for advancement until he receives his First Class rank.
+New scouts should focus on Trail to First Class.
+Scouts can work on merit badges anytime, but none are required for advancement until First Class Rank has been achieved.
 Advancement to Star, Life, and Eagle all require completion of merit badges.
-There are more than 130 merit badges.

 Pick a Subject.
 Talk to your unit leader (Scoutmaster) about your interest in earning a merit badge.
-Read the requirements of the merit badges you think might interest you.
-Choose one to earn.
-Your unit leader will give you a signed merit badge application (the "blue card") and the name and contact information of a merit badge counselor.
-These individuals have special knowledge in their merit badge subjects and are interested in helping you.
+Your unit leader will give you a signed merit badge application (blue card) and the name and contact information of a Merit Badge Counselor.

 Merit Badge Booklets: A variety of merit badge booklets are available for scouts to borrow, ask our Librarian at a Troop Meeting.

 Merit Badges & Requirements.
 Follow this link to the BSA website and "scroll down" to see all the Merit Badges and most current and official requirements.